corefan/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 For more information about selecting renderers, see the [Graphics compositor](index.md) page.

+>[!Note]
+>Currently, **all** renders must have a camera, or be a child of a renderer that has a camera.
+This applies even to renderers that don't necessarily use cameras, such as the single stage renderer (eg to render a UI).
+This will change in future versions.

 ## Clear

 Clears a frame, with a solid color.